unional/type-plus/README.md

 ✔️ `immediate`

-Slightly easier to use then `isType.t<>()` and `isType.f<>()`, when doing type level only equality comparison as you don't have to import `Equal<>`.
+Slightly easier to use then `isType.t<>()` and `isType.f<>()`, when doing type-level only equality comparison as you don't have to import `Equal<>`.

 ✔️ `type guard`, `runtime`

-These overloads of `isType` allows you to specify a `validator`.
+These overloads of `isType` allow you to specify a `validator`.
 With these overloads, `subject` can be `unknown` or `any`.

 `Equal<A, B>`: